-Not everyone needs a protein powder–some people can do just fine with whole foods and meal prepping–but if you exercise hard or need a portable way to get more protein, it’s a worthwhile supplement.
+But not everyone needs a protein powder.
+Some people are fine with whole foods and meal prepping — but if you exercise hard or need a portable way to get more protein, it’s a worthwhile keto-friendly protein powder.

 Collagen is the most abundant protein in your body.
 It’s the connective “glue” that holds your organs, skeleton, and skin together.

-Hydrolyzed collagen, the supplement form of collagen, is very different from whey protein.
+Hydrolyzed collagen, which is the supplement form of collagen, is different from whey protein.
 This protein contains large amounts of the amino acids glycine, proline, hydroxyproline, and arginine.

 Benefits of Collagen Protein

 When you take hydrolyzed collagen, your body digests the collagen peptides then shuttles them immediately to your skin, bones, and connective tissues for use[*].